Mathematical Economics

 In collaboration with Dr. Arun Selvan (Associate Professor, IIT Bombay/Karlstad University, Sweden), this project investigates how oligopolistic firms using modern reinforcement learning algorithms to collude.

 Along with Tania Mitra Victoria (B.A.
 Economics, MSE) we wrote a preliminary critique of the RL methods in collusion based problems in oligopolies.
-A preprint is available here.
+Preprint:

 The next stage of the project involves modelling environments where algorithmic agents either facilitate collusion or are designed to detect and destabilize it, especially in digital marketplaces.